 Having a good credit score can save you money in several different ways:

 - Better Credit Card Deals.
 The better your credit score is, the better your chances of getting credit cards with good perks, like the consumer protections mentioned above.
-Users with good credit also get offered lower interest rates, lower fees, and better rewards programs.
+Users with good credit also get offered lower interest rates, lower fees, higher credit limits, and better rewards programs.

 - Cheaper Auto Insurance.
-The rate you pay for auto insurance depends mostly on your driving record, but many companies look at your credit score too.
-That’s because studies by both the FTC and the University of Texas show that drivers with higher credit scores are also less likely to be involved in accidents.
-Three states – California, Hawaii, and Massachusetts – don’t allow car insurers to look at credit scores, but in most states, higher scores mean lower premiums.
+The cost of auto insurance depends mostly on your driving record, but many companies look at your credit score too.
+Studies by both the FTC and the University of Texas show that drivers with higher credit scores are also less likely to be involved in accidents.
+Some states don’t allow car insurers to look at credit scores, but in most states, higher scores mean lower premiums.

 Some opponents of credit cards argue that if you never borrow money, your credit score doesn’t matter.
 For instance, Dave Ramsey refers to the credit score as the “I-Love-Debt” score and claims that people who always pay with cash don’t need a credit rating at all.